Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

 Then: Christians refused to bow to Caesar.

-The message of Romans hasn’t faded — it simply moved into our century.
+The message of Romans has not faded—it has simply moved into our century.

-1. Where am I finding my worth — in achievement or in grace?
+• Where am I finding my worth—achievement or grace?

 ✨ Continue Learning

-No matter where you are reading from we welcome you to Bible-Alive.
-We hope that you will continue to explore our resources and find the Biblical answers you are searching for.
+No matter where you are reading from, we welcome you to Bible-Alive.
+We hope you will continue to explore our resources and find the biblical answers you are searching for.
 Simply visit our home page to link to hundreds of studies, series, and devotionals.

 🙏 Universal Closing